Looking for Car Stereos?Start shopping

-DIN tools inserted in the non-Bose system Miata stereo (Crutchfield Research Photo)
+DIN tools inserted in the standard Miata stereo (Crutchfield Research Photo)

 It's important to be patient and even gentle with your car during this process.
 Excessive force can damage the retaining clips, and you'll need those later.
 Once everything has "clicked," spread the tools apart just a bit and gently pull the radio out of the cavity.
 Disconnect the wiring harness, unplug the antenna cable, and you’re done.

 Like the rest of the car, the Miata's radio cavity is rather snug.
 Still, a nice selection of single-DIN (2") or double-DIN (4") receivers will fit in the dash.
 Receiver depth can be an issue, but Crutchfield's extensive database will ensure that you purchase a receiver that fits into your dash.
 You'll need a mounting kit to trim out your new stereo, a wiring harness to connect the new receiver without cutting the Miata's factory wiring, and an adapter that connects the antenna.
-Crutchfield includes these installation parts free with most orders.
+These installation parts are available at a very nice discount with most orders.

 If you plan to keep the factory radio and upgrade your system with a Bluetooth®, satellite radio, or iPod® adapter, you’ll still have to remove the factory radio to connect any of those adapters.

-Factory amplifier: Miata's that have the Bose system come with a factory amplifier.
-When you install a new receiver in an amp-equipped Miata, you'll also need a special integration adapter.
-The adapter, which is available at half-price with your Crutchfield receiver purchase, allows you to install an aftermarket stereo in vehicles with Bose premium factory systems.
+The Bose system in the Miata includes a factory amplifier.
+When you install a new receiver in a Bose-equipped car, you'll also need a special integration adapter.
+The adapter, which is available at a deep discount with your Crutchfield receiver purchase, allows you to install an aftermarket stereo in vehicles with Bose premium factory systems.
 The Bose amplifier is located behind and below the car's heater controls.
 The amp wiring harness can be reached from below the dash on the driver's side.You unplug it from the amp and plug the integration adapter into it.